umddb/cmsc424-spring2020/project1/README.md

 - We recommend that you use `psql` to design your queries, and then paste the queries to the `queries.py` file, and confirm it works.

-- SQLTesting takes quite a few options: use `python SQLTesting.py -h` to see the options.
+- SQLTesting takes quite a few options: use `python3 SQLTesting.py -h` to see the options.

-- To get started with SQLTesting, do: `python SQLTesting.py -v -i` -- that will run each of the queries and show you your answer.
+- To get started with SQLTesting, do: `python3 SQLTesting.py -v -i` -- that will run each of the queries and show you your answer.

-- If you want to run your query for Question 1, use: `python SQLTesting.py -q 1`.
+- If you want to run your query for Question 1, use: `python3 SQLTesting.py -q 1`.

 - `-i` flag to SQLTesting will run all the queries, one at a time (waiting for you to press Enter after each query).

 - **Note**: We will essentially run a modified version of `SQLTesting.py` that compares the returned answers against correct answers.
-So it imperative that `python SQLTesting.py` runs without errors.
+So it imperative that `python3 SQLTesting.py` runs without errors.

 ### Submission Instructions
 Submit the `queries.py` file using ELMS.